Risotto with Fresh and Dried Mushrooms

 Salt-Free Tips

-If you are reducing salt but are not yet able to use the salt-free vegetable granules, you can prepare the granules with salt using the amount of salt suitable for your needs (and gradually decreasing the proportion over time).
+Salt-Free If you’re in the process of reducing salt but aren’t yet able to use the salt-free vegetable granules, you can make the grains with salt by producing it with the amount of salt suitable for your needs (and then gradually reducing the proportion over time).

-▫ Decrease the salt gradually, the palate needs to get used to it slowly and should not notice the progressive reduction.
+▫ Reduce salt gradually, the palate needs to adjust slowly and shouldn’t notice the progressive reduction.

 ▫ Use aromatic herbs.
 Basil, parsley, oregano, thyme, sage, marjoram, rosemary, mint…